cloudmesh/classes/docs/source/i524/2017/technologies.rst

      It can query data store in Hadoop using T-SQL, polybase also makes it easy to access the Azure blob data using T-SQL.
-There is no need for a separate ETL or import tool while importing data from Hadoop, “Azure blob storage or Azure Data Lake into relational tables.
-It leverages Microsoft’s Columnstore technology and analysis capabilities while importing”`:cite:www-polybase`.
+There is no need for a separate ETL or import tool while importing data from Hadoop, "Azure blob storage or Azure Data Lake into relational tables.
+It leverages Microsoft’s Columnstore technology and analysis capabilities while importing"`:cite:www-polybase`.
 It also archives
      data into Hadoop Azure blob and data lake store in cost effective way.

      Push computation to Hadoop.
 The query optimizer makes a cost-based